nolivesmatter/Freya/README.md

 All active modules will have a BoolValue in them called `Enabled`.
 Ticking the checkbox in it will enable the module and it will load and run automatically, providing control through the configuration, and providing API through Intents.

 All passive modules can be loaded via the main Freya controller, or by requiring them manually.
-Their settings are handled via `Freya.Settings` in the relevant section.
+Their settings should handled via `Freya.Settings` in the relevant section, when available.

 ### Uninstalling Freya

 Didn't like Freya?
 That's a shame.
-You can currently find a small uninstalling script in `game.ServerStorage.Freya.vanish`, which should completely clear Freya from your game.
-It will not retain any Freya settings, and if you need to install Freya again you'll have to install it from scratch.
+If you have FreyaStudio loaded, you can do `_G.Freya.Uninstall()` and it will clean up Freya for you.
+If you don't have FreyaStudio injected, you can load it with `require(game.ServerStorage.Freya.FreyaStudio)`.

 ## Why use Freya?